d1b1/isAPI.js/README.md

 Node.js Library for testing API endpoints with chained HTTP methods.

-Still beta.
+Still very pre-beta.
 No tests for the test yet.

 ```
    api